carbon-language/carbon-lang/llvm/docs/Statepoints.rst

     ret i8 addrspace(1)* %obj.relocated
   }

-During lowering, this will result in a instruction selection DAG that looks something like:
+During lowering, this will result in an instruction selection DAG that looks something like:

 ::